arasmr/poll-app/README.md

 ### `./node_modules/.bin/cypress open`

-This command runs the cypress and opens the browser.
+This command runs the cypress and opens the browser with the existing tests.
 You can select the e2e test you would like to run.
-To be able to run the test successfully the application must be running in the development mode on [http://localhost:3000](http://localhost:3000).
+To be able to run the test successfully, the application must be running in the development mode on [http://localhost:3000](http://localhost:3000).